skawo/GodMode9-with-Cartridge-Fixer/README.md

    ```text
    SD:/gm9/out/
    ```

-3. Compare the logs after each repair pass:

-   - If the number of bad blocks decreases after each run, the cartridge is improving.
-Continue the repair process.
-   - If the number of bad blocks does not decrease after **2–3 attempts**, those blocks are likely permanent and probably will not improve with additional runs.

 <b>This will take a while.
 As in, it can take more than a day for heavily corrupted carts.
 You can close the 3DS while this is happening.</b><br>​ The time it takes to restore a cartridge depends on how corrupted it is.
 The ETA shown in the program assumes all blocks will pass on first try - it does not show how long the fixing will actually take.